-My new novel, based on the true story of Florence Martha "Florrie" Cox, will be published before the year is out.
-Here's the cover:
+My new novel, based on the true story of Florence Martha "Florrie" Cox, has just been published.
+It is available as a paperback and Kindle ebook on Amazon.

 Ignorance is not bliss

 Some events have been combined or imagined for dramatic and interpretive purposes.

 Of necessity, most of the dialogue is imagined, but the author believes it is consistent